Airlines Expand Destination Options in 2020

 • JetBlue Airways: Guayaquil, Ecuador started on February 28, and service to Phoenix, Arizona, and St. Maarten, Dutch Caribbean began on February 14

 • Spirit Airlines: Jacksonville, Florida, and Austin, Texas flights launched on February 14

 • Frontier: Seasonal service to Denver, Colorado began March 14

 • WestJet: New seasonal service to St. John's, Newfoundland started on March 11 and runs until May 13

 The additional routes serve to boost FLL's overall capacity to connect travelers with more U.S. and international gateways.
-In December, JetBlue added new seasonal service between FLL and Steamboat Springs, Colorado, which ran through March 30.
-That same month, Spirit also rolled out new year-round service to Cali, Colombia, its fifth Colombian destination served from FLL.
+In December, JetBlue added a new seasonal service between FLL and Steamboat Springs, Colorado, which ran through March 30.
+That same month, Spirit also rolled out a new year-round service to Cali, Colombia, its fifth Colombian destination served from FLL.
 Meanwhile, Frontier resumed service between FLL and Islip, New York and Trenton, New Jersey in November.